-Each of these aims is an important aspect of the teacher's planning the course of his/her teaching.
-Each aim of a lesson phase is a teaching aim which he/she strives for, and during which his/her pupils are to produce achievements [learning aim(s)].
+Each of these aims is an important aspect of the teacher's planning the course of his teaching.
+Each aim of a lesson phase is a teaching aim that he strives for and during which his pupils are to produce particular achievements.
 Each of these aims of the phases of a lesson is now elucidated.